-Several years after this deal was made, the seller believed that the buyer had not fulfilled the terms of the deal, and brought a lawsuit seeking a rescission of the contract.
-A rescission of contract is an action seeking to “undo” a contract.
-This asks the court to unmake the agreement and put the parties back in the position they were in before the deal was made.
+Several years after this deal was made, the seller believed that the buyer had not fulfilled the terms of the deal and brought a lawsuit seeking a rescission of the contract.
+Rescission of contract is an action seeking to “undo” a contract.
+This asks the court to unmake the agreement and put the parties back in their position before the deal was made.

 What is a Rescission of Contract?

 A rescission of contract is not readily allowed by courts; only certain circumstances will justify this relief.
 Rescission is generally only allowed in cases of fraud or when a party has committed a material breach of contract: one that defeats its purpose.
-Here, the seller in this case was alleging this latter reason for seeking a rescission of contract, by arguing that the buyer (my client) failed to comply with important terms of the deal.
+Here, the seller, in this case, was alleging this latter reason for seeking rescission of contract, by arguing that the buyer (my client) failed to comply with important terms of the deal.